h365chen/cicd-as-autograder/docs/src/procedure/create_course.md

 It shows the folder structure on my local file system as well as the group structure on GitLab.

+You may notice an additional `ece100/root/a0/ci` folder.
+We will discuss the purpose of creating this folder in a later chapter.

 ### Setup folders and groups

 ```bash